Africa Cup of Nations: Final phase

 Only the hosts received an automatic qualification spot, with the other 23 teams qualifying through a qualification tournament.
 At the finals, the 24 teams were drawn into six groups of four teams each.
 The teams in each group played a single round robin.

 After the group stage, the top two teams and the four best third-placed teams advanced to the round of 16.
 The winners advanced to the quarter-finals.
 The winners of the quarter-finals advanced to the semi-finals.
-The losers of the semi-finals played in a third place play-off, while winners of the semi-finals played in the final.
+The losers of the semi-finals played in a third-place play-off, while winners of the semi-finals played in the final.

 Trophy and medals

 Throughout the history of the Africa Cup of Nations, three trophies have been awarded to the winners of the competition.
 The original trophy, made of silver, was the Abdelaziz Abdallah Salem Trophy, named after the first CAF president, Egyptian Abdelaziz Abdallah Salem.
 As the first winner of three Africa Cup of Nations tournaments, Ghana obtained the right to permanently hold the trophy in 1978.

-The second trophy was awarded from 1980 to 2000, and was named "Trophy of African Unity" or "African Unity Cup".
+The second trophy was awarded from 1980 to 2000 and was named "Trophy of African Unity" or "African Unity Cup".
 It was given to CAF by the Supreme Council for Sports in Africa prior to the 1980 tournament and it was a cylindrical piece with the Olympic rings over a map of the continent engraved on it.
 It sat on a squared base and had stylized triangular handles.
 Cameroon won the Unity Cup indefinitely after they became three-time champions in 2000.

 In 2001, the third trophy was revealed, a gold-plated cup designed and made in Italy.
 Cameroon, permanent holders of the previous trophy, were the first nation to be awarded the new trophy after they won the 2002 edition.
 Egypt won the gold-plated cup indefinitely after they became three-time champions in 2010.
-Unlike previous winners who would have then taken the trophy home, Egypt were presented with a special full size replica that they were allowed to keep.
+Unlike previous winners who would have then taken the trophy home, Egypt was presented with a special full-size replica that they were allowed to keep.
 The winner of each edition receives a replica whose dimensions are equal to that of the original trophy.

 CAF give 30 gold medals to the winning team, 30 silver medals to the runners-up, 30 bronze medals to the team ranked third and 30 diplomas to the team ranked fourth in the final tournament.